Steampunk crafts with resin

 Note: If you want the ‘really interesting’ gears and such, you will need to find watches that run by winding them, not by batteries.
 Either that or purchase steampunk parts that are ready to go.

 While I wasn’t really sure what I wanted to do, I knew I wanted to create a casting where I could do it in several layers to create a lot of interest and depth in the piece.
-For this project, I’m using a 2.5 cm diameter cube mold.
+For this project, I’m using a silicone cube mold.

 Before you ever pour the resin, there are a few steps you need to take: